8riddesh/medical_agent/README.md

-🩺 Medical Assistant – AI-Powered Personal Health Companion A smart medical assistant web application designed to help users manage their health and well-being.
-It combines emotional tracking, document scanning, conversational support, and profile management into one intuitive platform.
+🩺 Medical Assistant – AI-Powered Personal Health Companion An intelligent medical assistant web application that empowers users to manage their health through emotional tracking, prescription scanning, AI-based interaction, and personalized profile management — all enhanced by n8n workflow automation.

 🔧 Features
 🧠 Emotional Diary
-Users can record and track their emotions daily.
-The system helps visualize trends and provides emotional health insights over time.
+Users can log their emotions daily.
+Visualizations and summaries help users reflect on their mental well-being over time.

 📄 OCR for Medical Documents & Prescriptions
-Upload prescriptions or other handwritten/printed medical documents.
-Our built-in OCR engine extracts and structures the text for easy reference and interaction.
+Upload handwritten or printed medical documents.
+Integrated OCR (Tesseract/EasyOCR) extracts key data such as medication names, dosages, and doctor details for easier understanding and tracking.

 🤖 AI Chatbot Assistant
-A conversational agent that can answer health-related queries, guide users through their emotional or medical concerns, and help interpret prescription information extracted via OCR.
+An interactive chatbot powered by LLMs (e.g., OpenAI, Ollama, or LangChain agents) answers user queries, explains prescriptions, and provides emotional support based on diary logs.

 👤 Profile Manager
-Each user has a dedicated profile with their personal information, emotion history, scanned documents, and chatbot interactions stored securely.
+Secure user profiles store personal details, uploaded documents, emotional logs, and chatbot conversations.
+Data is managed with Supabase/PostgreSQL or Firebase.

+🔄 n8n Workflow Automation

+Google Drive Upload Integration: Users can upload images of prescriptions or reports, which trigger n8n workflows for OCR processing and deletion after extraction.

+Tesseract OCR Node: Automatically extracts text from images as part of the n8n flow.

+LangChain Agent Workflow: Supports document-based question-answering, contextual responses, and memory integration.

+Supabase & Pinecone Integration: Enables vector storage of embeddings for personalized search and response generation.

+Webhook-Based Communication: Streamlit or FastAPI frontend communicates with n8n for real-time, modular backend automation.